2110521-2563-1-Software-Architecture/Old_man/README.md

 **5- the benefits of introduce interface in front of the gRPC and REST API of the book services**
+- Easier to maintain
+- In API with interface, Detail in code be hidden form user that make user easy to use API function.
+- API with interface is more clear than API without interface.

 **6- Based on the introduced interface, compare how to call the methods based on gRPC and REST API side-by-side**